 Name Employee No

 (Last) (First) (MI)

 Address Zip Code

-I hereby authorize the e City of Corpus Chr isti to deduct a () special assessment or ( ) COPE
+I hereby authorize th e City of Corpus Chr sti to deduct a () special assessm ent or () COPE

-deduction in the sum of of \$ as cer tified by the International Association of Fi refighters,
+deduction in the sum of \$as cer ified by the International Association on of Firefighters,

 Local Union No. 936.
-The authorization of this deduction is entirely voluntary on my part
+The authorization of his deduction is entirely voluntary on my part.

-I understand that the C City of Corpus Christi will be obligated to forward the Association only those
+I understand that the City of Corpus Christi will be obligated to forward the Asso ociation only those

-sums actually deduct ed and will not be li able for damages to me for the failure to d educt any
+sums actually deduct ed and will not be li able for damages to me for the fail ure to deduct any

 authorized sum for an y reason.

-Signed
+Signed -

 Date